 What is the Best Time of Day to Start Smoking a Pork Shoulder

 I usually put the pork on first thing in the morning (around 5 am) in order for it to be done by dinner.

 If it finishes early, you can always remove it from the smoker, wrap it in plastic wrap, and place it on a large baking sheet inside an oven that is turned off

 If your pork butt is unusually large or unusually small, that will result in a cook time that is different from my general guidelines.

-If you aren’t able to start your smoker early enough to get the pulled pork done in time for your meal, you may consider cutting it into 2 smaller pieces.
+If you aren’t able to start your smoker early enough to get the Traeger pulled pork done in time for your meal, you may consider cutting it into 2 smaller pieces.

 Alternatively, you can cook it the day before and reheating it when you plan to serve it.

-Should You Brine Pork Butt Before Smoking?
+Should You Brine Pork Shoulder Before Smoking?

 Brining a pork shoulder before you put it in your Traeger helps the meat to retain moisture that is often lost when meat is exposed to long cook times.

 Rather than dry pulled pork that needs to be doused in BBQ sauce to be edible, you’ll end up with juicy, flavorful pork.